|Mounted on an album page this image shows Lt. Col. William George Hamley of the Royal Engineers.

 described as stalwartly working to stem the plague's tide until he himself was stricken with the fever.
 He recovered but the

 ill-effects of the sickness would follow him for the rest of his life.
-Perhaps as reward for his dedicated service during this time
+Perhaps as reward for his dedicated service during this

-After his return to England from Bermuda The Life of General Sir Edward Bruce Hamley states that William's "life was one
+After his return to England from Bermuda The Life of General Sir Edward Bruce Hamley states that William's "life was

-of his thoughtful articles for Blackwood's when he was one of 'Magas' regular contributors."
+write one of his thoughtful articles for Blackwood's when he was one of 'Magas' regular contributors."

 Hamley had quite a literary career.
 As far back as 1850, while still a Captain he had written his first novel Lady Lee's